Parachute Classic Towels

 Best Budget Buy

-If premium bath linens are outside of your price range, we highly suggest this affordable 100% cotton option from Target — you can stock up on a full washcloth, hand towel, bath towel, and bath sheet set for just about $50, or simply buy the pieces you need individually.
+If premium bath linens are outside of your price range, we suggest this affordable 100% cotton option from Target — you can stock up on a full washcloth, hand towel, bath towel, and bath sheet set for just over $50, or simply buy the pieces you need individually.
 A major distinguishing factor of these from other affordable towels is their Oeko-Tex certification, meaning that they’re constructed without the use of harmful chemicals that can potentially irritate skin or contribute to health problems.
-Available in a wide range of 13 colors, their four slim dobby stripes add a stylistic flourish to the WC.
+Available in a wide range of 11 colors (that you can mix and match if you buy multiple pieces), their textured dobby stripes add a stylistic flourish to the WC.

 3. Check Price—